DOFLinx/docs/docs/tutorials/03_Mame_Marquees_Windows.md

 ## Step 4 - Pinup Popper
 !!!
 Note
-    You can use another front-end if you prefer, but Pinup Popper integrates via DOFLinx to display marquees on the DMD while you navigate
+    You can use another front-end if you prefer, but Pinup Popper integrates via DOFLinx to display marquees on the DMD while you navigate.

     Launchbox / Bigbox has integration with DOFLinx as well

 a) Download and install PinUp Popper from here [https://www.nailbuster.com/wikipinup/doku.php?id=mame_setup](https://www.nailbuster.com/wikipinup/doku.php?id=mame_setup) following the thorough instructions